-We are thrilled to announce that the Trichology Clinic has reopened its doors at Sarum Physio.
+We are thrilled to announce that the Trichology Clinic has again opened its doors at Sarum Physio.

 Trichology is the science of the structure, function and diseases of the human hair and scalp and there are many reasons you might consult a trichologist.
 From hair loss to problems of the scalp both of which can be the result of stress or treatment received.